christianblos/codedocs/docs/02.usage/03.processors/docs.md

 Processors can be used to hook inside the documentation generation process.
 They can be configured as **pre** or **post** processors.
+**Each processor will run per source**.

 | Type | Description
 | ---- | -----
-| Pre  | Will be executed before replacing all markups in the documentation.
+| Pre  | Will be executed before replacing markups.
-| Post | Will be executed at the very end.
+| Post | Will be executed after replacing markups.

 Here's a list of all possible processors: